MathsMate/MathsMate/readme.txt

 Ian Donnelly [x14111659]:
 AlgebraMenu.java
-* Created the GUI in similar format to MainMenu.java to have AlgebraFormula.java
+* Created the GUI in similar format to MainMenu.java, using some of Aaron’s initial set up.
+AlgebraFormula.java
 * Used Arraylists to switch JLabels and change text formulas when scrolling through next and previous.
 * Used created class AlgebraFormulaStorage as class in Arraylist.